Article heros74 1

 In order to focus your UX design strategy on the efforts that will have the greatest impact, it's important to ask your project stakeholders targeted questions about the path forward.

-Remember: both stakeholders and users have minimal time.
-By focusing on questions that will result in an action item for a UX priority, you’ll be able to move forward with greater efficiency.
+By focusing on questions that will result in an action item for a UX priority, you'll be able to move forward with greater efficiency.

 Here are several questions I've always found helpful for developing a UX design strategy to share with stakeholders: